jrihon/thesis/chapters/05_chapter/05_futureperspective.typ

 Another thing to consider is the fitting of the $chi$ dihedral angle of endocyclic systems, which was also highlighted by my predecessor in the conclusion of his thesis.
 While the standard DNA and RNA parameters do provide good estimates of this particular angle, the energy profile of the $chi$ angle is a big determinant for the basepairing capability and stability of a particular chemistry.
 A small project in the final stretch of this PhD, on the R-ZNA and S-ZNA chemistries, allowed us to gather insight on manual parametrisation protocols.
-Having the knowledge to parametrise molecules with high fidelity and maintaing this knowledge in-house will keep us at the forefront of Xenobiotic Nucleic Acid sciences.
+Having the knowledge to parametrise molecules with high fidelity and maintaining this knowledge in-house will keep us at the forefront of Xenobiotic Nucleic Acid sciences.

 #v(1em)